svadivazhagu/National-Water-Use-Choropleth/README.md

 Version 2.0:  Dieter, C.A., Linsey, K.S., Caldwell, R.R., Harris, M.A., Ivahnenko, T.I., Lovelace, J.K., Maupin, M.A., and Barber, N.L., 2018, Estimated use of water in the United States county-level data for 2015 (ver.
 2.0, June 2018): U.S. Geological Survey data release, https://doi.org/10.5066/F7TB15V5.

+Other papers referenced include:
+"A colour scheme for the display of astronomical intensity images" by D.A.
+Green (2011) accessible [here](http://astron-soc.in/bulletin/11June/289392011.pdf)

+"Interactive maps for visual data exploration" by Andrienko et al. (1999) accessible [here](https://www.tandfonline.com/doi/pdf/10.1080/136588199241247?needAccess=true) that discuss how choropleth maps are very good for the analysis of data across geographical locations, and the merits of strong color scales for this purpose.

+"Mapping Mortality: Evaluating Color Schemes for Choropleth Maps" by Brewer et al.